 Faculty and instructors are often both creators and users of copyrighted works.
 Many of the uses the university community makes of copyrighted works are allowed under the Copyright Act’s fair dealing exceptions and/or publisher licences that have been negotiated and signed by the university.
 There are limits on fair dealing, however, even if the intent is to provide education.
 Please see the university's Fair Dealing Guidelines for details.

-The creator of a work (e.g., the copyright owner) is entitled to "economic rights" and "moral rights."
+The creator of a work (for example, the copyright owner) is entitled to "economic rights" and "moral rights."
 These rights allow creators to control the publication and reproduction of their works, receive recognition and monetary benefits and protect the integrity of their works.
 These economic and moral rights include:

 - produce or reproduce the work in entirety or any substantial part;